 You’ll then have to appear at your local FFL in person and fill out the required paperwork.
 In some states, you’ll have to fill out extra paperwork.
 And you’ll also have to satisfy the background check requirements.

 The local FFL that you pick will have to agree to accept the shipment.
 Many FFLs don’t like to do this because they see it as a competition.
 The physical FFL may very well charge you a fee for the inconvenience.
+While more involved, if you yourself register as an FFL, you can then have guns shipped directly to your residence, or you can get parts like an 80 ar 10 lower shipped to you and then build your gun yourself.

 To circumvent this issue, you yourself can register as an FFL and then have guns shipped directly to your residence.